 ACTIVITY: Line up the students along the wall at one end of the classroom.
-Explain the activity.
-Students will begin to walk toward the other end of the classroom.
-Whenever you say, "Repent!" students should turn around and walk in the opposite direction.
+Have the students begin to walk toward the other end of the classroom.
+When you say, "Repent!" students turn around and walk in the opposite direction.
 Call out "repent" at random, so students have fun changing directions often.
-Spend two or three minutes playing the game.
+Spend two minutes playing the game.
 Then have students return to their seats.